Washburn High School

-Washburn High School is a four-year public high school serving grades 9–12 in the Tangletown neighborhood of Minneapolis, Minnesota, United States.
-By enrollment, Washburn is the second-largest high school in Minneapolis Public Schools.
+Washburn High School, or simply Washburn, is a four-year public high school serving grades 9–12 in the Tangletown neighborhood of Minneapolis, Minnesota, United States.
+By enrollment, Washburn is the largest high school in Minneapolis Public Schools.

 History

 Washburn High School was built in 1925 to meet the demands of the growing South Minneapolis neighborhood.
 Construction for the new three-story building began in 1924 after the Minneapolis Board of Education purchased unused land in Washburn Park.
-Land next to the school was occupied by the Washburn Memorial Orphan Asylum, now torn down and replaced with Justice Page Middle School (formerly Ramsey Middle School).
+Land next to the school was occupied by the Washburn Memorial Orphan Asylum, now torn down and replaced with Justice Page Middle School (formerly Ramsey Junior High School).
 Washburn is in southern Minneapolis's Tangletown neighborhood, at 201 West 49th Street.

+Washburn is celebrating its 100th Anniversary August 1-2, 2025.
+See Washburnconnections.org for information.

 Washburn opened on September 8, 1925, to 1,031 students.
 When it opened, it served grades 7–10 and added one year each year for the next two years.
 It served middle school and high school students until 1929.
 It became very popular, and by 1931, 2,370 students attended the school built for 1,500.
 The school has been expanded several times to meet the high enrollment.

 The school is conventionally named after Cadwallader C. Washburn.
-When the school was presented to the school board it was called William D. Washburn High School, in reference to Cadwallader's brother, but naming the school after William is thought to be an error.
 The school has been heavily influenced by Minneapolis's milling empire.
-Its newspaper, The Grist, involves milling terminology; the school's colors, blue and orange, were those of Gold Medal Flour, a company partly run by the Washburn family and a predecessor to General Mills; and the athletic teams' nickname is the Millers.
+Its newspaper, The Grist, involves milling terminology; the school's colors, blue and orange, were those of Gold Medal Flour, made by the Washburn Crosby Company, a predecessor to General Mills; and the athletic teams' nickname is the Millers.

 Campus

 Washburn is on a 4½-city block parcel bordered by West 49th and 50th streets on the north and south and Nicollet Ave.
 S. and Pleasant Ave.
 S on the east and west.
 Justice Page Middle School shares this parcel of land, with Washburn taking 2/3 of the space.
 In between the schools is A. E. MacQuarrie Field, which hosts football, soccer, lacrosse, and track and field competitions.
 In addition, the area between the school and field is a green space known as The Mall.
 Youth soccer teams, specifically the Fuller Soccer program from a neighboring park, use The Mall for games on weekends.

-A tunnel under MacQuarrie Field connects the east side of Washburn and the west side of Page.
+A tunnel under MacQuarrie Field connects the east side of Washburn and the west side of Justice Page.
 It transports heating and air conditioning between the schools.
 During the winter, snow melts directly above the tunnel due to the steam pipes within showing the tunnel's location.
 Decades ago, students used the tunnel during the winter when overcrowding forced Washburn to hold classes in Ramsey.

 Demographics

-The demographic breakdown of the 1,960 students enrolled in 2021-22 was:
+The demographic breakdown of the 1,582 students enrolled in 2024-25 was: